timjogorman/RicherEventDescription/guidelines.md

 - Rei
 - 3/6/14 -- More information, examples, and discussion added to Annotating Entities and Coreference Annotation.
 Clarification of how to treat discussions and quantifying phrases.
-Elimination of "risk of X\textquotedbl{}-type guidelines.
+Elimination of "risk of X-type guidelines.
 General revision. - Mariah
 - 7/5/14 -- Accepted all prior tweaks, and began v.1.5, a clarification
 for completing the pilot.